LondonAlRd/TADAM-AI-Sustainability-Platform/README.md

 ---

-## AI Model
+## AI Model Overview

-The **AI Recycling Coach** uses a **MobileNetV2-based image classification model** trained through transfer learning and converted to **TensorFlow Lite** for mobile applications.
+The AI Recycling Coach uses a MobileNetV2-based image classification model trained through transfer learning and converted to TensorFlow Lite for lightweight mobile applications.

-The model classifies uploaded recycling images and provides recycling category guidance to users.
+A Flask API was used to serve the model prediction endpoint, allowing uploaded images to be processed and classified before returning the recycling category and guidance to the user.

+### Dataset Overview

+The model was trained using a recycling image dataset organized into recyclable material categories.

+The dataset was prepared by grouping images into class folders, then splitting them into training, validation, and testing sets before model training.

+### Model Pipeline

+- Used MobileNetV2 as the base model for recycling image classification.
+- Applied transfer learning to adapt the model for recycling-related categories.
+- Prepared the dataset into training, validation, and testing sets.
+- Converted the trained model to TensorFlow Lite.
+- Used a Flask API to handle image prediction requests.
+- Returned the predicted recycling category and guidance to the mobile app.

 ---

 ## Tech Stack